allegro/ralph/doc/discovery.rst

     (ralph)$ ralph zabbixregister

-To automatically create Zabbix hosts and host templates for all the devices that have a zabbix integration "template" variable set in their roles.
+to automatically create Zabbix hosts and host templates for all the devices that have a zabbix integration "template" variable set in their roles.

 You can add an optional ``--remote`` parameter to make the command run on any